 If there are any large clumps of roots together, cut them apart with the spade so each separate root system can be divided up more easily before transplanting it back.

 Dividing Daylilies for Planting by Hand vs Digging Machine

-While digging machines may seem convenient at first glance for dividing daylilies especially if they’re taking out an entire bed’s worth of these flowers, doing it yourself by hand is actually better overall because then you know exactly what went into each hole and you don’t risk damaging the roots of any individual plant or surrounding plants by accident.
+While digging tools may seem convenient at first glance for dividing daylilies especially if they’re taking out an entire bed’s worth of these flowers, doing it yourself by hand is actually better overall because then you know exactly what went into each hole and you don’t risk damaging the roots of any individual plant or surrounding plants by accident.

 How to Transplant Daylilies